gyzcode/inference-tutorials-generic/car_detection_tutorial/step_1/Readme.md

 ```

-Or we can still specify the camera using "cam":
+Additionally, we can still specify the camera using "cam":

 ```bash
 ./intel64/Release/car_detection_tutorial -i cam